Eugen Schiffer

 Eugen Schiffer (14 February 1860 – 5 September 1954) was a German lawyer and liberal politician.
-He served as Minister of Finance and deputy head of government from February to April 1919.
+He served as Minister of Finance and deputy head of government in the Weimar Republic from February to April 1919.
 From October 1919 to March 1920, he was again deputy head of government and Minister of Justice.
 In 1921, he once more became Minister of Justice.
-Schiffer was co-founder of two liberal parties, the German Democratic Party (DDP) in 1918 and 1919 during the Weimar republic as well as the Liberal Democratic Party of Germany (LDPD) of East Germany in 1946.
+Schiffer was a founder-member of the liberal German Democratic Party (DDP) in 1918 and 1919 and co-founder in 1946 of its East German successor party, the Liberal Democratic Party of Germany (LDPD).